 Three portfolio analysts will also manage all sector report and performance, helping determine weights of sectors prior to investing and keeping track of risk measures.
 This is a job made for highly analytical people comfortable with keeping track of many numbers and interested in managerial reporting.

 Anyone with a finance, accounting, or IDS major is strongly encouraged to join as this opportunity will advance themselves professionally as well as their own university.
 However, PMT is looking for candidates that not only exhibit current interest and experience in investing but also possess the passion for learning and advancement that will keep them engaged in developing the fund and its holdings.

 Members can expect to spend three hours a week with PMT.
 One hour of this will be spent in our weekly meetings Wednesday evenings, in which sectors present their weekly stock picks.
 The other two hours will be spent preparing for weekly all-member meetings.
 Members will be expected to spend one of these two hours with their sectors preparing presentations and selecting sector picks and another hour spent on individual research.
 This three hour time commitment is a MINIMUM expectation.
 Sector leaders may mandate that more time is needed individually each week, and quality work is expected from each analyst and not just portfolio leadership.

-PMT application is currently closed.
-If you have any questions or still interested in joining, please reach out to Abhinaya Konduru - VP of Investments (firstname.lastname@example.org).
+If you are interested in joining PMT please attend the infromational meeting at the beginning of the semester.
+If you have any questions or still interested in joining, please reach out to Frank Jarquin - VP of Investments (firstname.lastname@example.org).